 By 4:45 p.m., the whale was secured on the beach in preparation for a necropsy the following day.

 Day 3: Necropsy Team Works for Five Hours

 A necropsy team of approximately 17 scientists and trained volunteers, led by AMSEAS, started the necropsy around 9 a.m.
 They took measurements and samples of various tissues and organs according to established protocols.
 They finished their examination and sampling a little before 2 p.m., after which the carcass was buried.

 “Necropsy examinations are essential to marine conservation,” said AMSEAS necropsy program coordinator Kimberly Durham.
-“Uncovering what is impacting various marine mammal species, especially those that are critically endangered, can help us understand what actions need to be taken to mitigate concerns of these threats.
+“Uncovering what is impacting various marine mammal species, especially those that are endangered, can help us understand what actions need to be taken to mitigate concerns of these threats.
 We had a large necropsy team of both scientists and volunteers for this response, which really highlights the importance and severity of this species’ status in our marine environment."

 Whale Identified as “Snake Eyes”

 From the photos taken on the beach, scientists at the Center for Coastal Studies and New England Aquarium were able to identify this whale as Snake Eyes, #1226.
 Snake Eyes had been named for two bright white scars on the front of his head that looked like a pair of eyes.
 Biologists knew Snake Eyes well, having seen him dozens of times over the years.

 He was a male, approximately 40 years old.
 Snake Eyes was last seen entangled in the Gulf of St. Lawrence this summer, on August 6, after being seen there gear-free on July 16.
 This was his first sighting since the entanglement.